 Violations of campus behavioral standards that are not violations of local, state, and federal laws normally are handled within the University community and in accordance with established procedures of the University.
 Refer to the Louisiana Tech University Bulletin (catalog) for handling of violations of academic misconduct.
-Also see the back of the Student Handbook for Louisiana Tech's Honor Code.
+Also see the Academic Honor Code section of this handbook.